Aug 20-29, 2021 “Whales, Wildlife, Wine, and the Western Cape” Small Group!

 Fitness level – 2 (No trouble walking)

-Meet Up With Group- On AUG 20 by 3-4PM at the Commodore Hotel in Cape Town for a briefing.
-AUG 28 two hour drive Hermanus to CPT.
-We depart around noon arrive airport about 2PM.
+Meet Up With Group- On AUG 21 by 4PM at the Commodore Hotel in Cape Town for a briefing.

 Accommodations – Please see the Air/Lodging tab on this website for details.
 Hotels can change, but it’s rare.
 Google each to see how cool the properties are.

 Packing – This trip is so easy and think light layers.
 Simply pack versatile clothing including a warm jacket, long flights, and game drives.
-Also bring raingear, sun protection, insect repellent, a daypack, wide brim hat, comfy sneakers/walking shoes, and swimwear for pools, and spa.
+Also bring rain gear for your whale watching. sun protection, insect repellent, a daypack, wide brim hat, comfy sneakers/walking shoes, and swimwear for pools, and spa.
 Optional is binoculars (jeeps have them).
 I also bring bubble wrap for my purchases of painted ostrich eggs and curios.
-See more below on clothing.
+See more below on clothing in Suzy’s Africa Tips below.
+Don’t forget hygiene mask kit and snacks as many airport venues are limited.

 Weather – As our trip falls at the tail end of winter, you can expect moderate temperatures.
 Temps should be within the 53-68F range in August.
 Check Google Weather for climate in South Africa a week prior to departure.